Rates of Convergence of Generalised Variational Inference Posteriors under Prior Misspecification: Preliminaries

 $P_0$ almost--surely, which is lower semi--continuous and that it $P_0$--a.s. holds that

-\end{assumption} This assumption is required for the concentration results of \cref{thm:asymptotics,thm:rates}, and is standard in Bayesian asymptotics (see e.g. \cite{shalizi2009}) where an asymptotic equipartition property, as in the Shannon--MacMillan--Breimann theorem, is required to hold.
+\end{assumption} This assumption is required for the concentration results of \cref{thm:asymptotics,thm:rates}, and the first part is standard in Bayesian asymptotics (see e.g. \cite{shalizi2009}) where an asymptotic equipartition property, as in the Shannon--MacMillan--Breimann theorem, is required to hold.
 Unless otherwise stated all convergence takes place in the number of observables $n$.

 As we will be working with the infima of the different loss functions throughout, we follow \cite{shalizi2009} by adopting further notational abbreviations stemming from large deviation theory.